 Back to analyzing, the new address should be:

-[0x0183BF0B + 0x30D8FC16 + 0XCF260F5F], cutting the 32 bit part will result in [0x0182CA80]
+, cutting the 32 bit part will result in [0x0182CA80]

-Great success!
-The above snippet (Fig. 3) is another part of the obfuscation.
-The function that would be called next (sub_180D32D) is some API-Wrapper.
+) is some API-Wrapper.
 Actually there are no standard API calls anywhere in the code, everything is calculated dynamically… everything.
 It’s terrible I know.

 Diving into that API-Wrapper function is possible (and actually required for the most part).
 However I won’t do that in the scope of this blog post.

 So this spaghetti calling convention messes up the code and I will have to fix it if I want to do any effective static analysis of it.
-Before I present the solution for this problem, however, Let’s examine the rest of the unresolved issues in the calling function to sendto.
+Before I present the solution for this problem, however, Let’s examine the rest of the unresolved issues in the calling function to sendto

 The next thing we need to investigate, is the repeated function sub_183AC7E

 I will make it easy, This is a huge switch-case of putting a register value on the stack dependent of the given value.
-For example, the following code (our sendto scenario):
+For example, the following code (our sendto

 Can be translated to

-Now i can peacfully say i know everything i need to de-obfuscate this sendto call (Well not everything, i did skip the API-Wrapper function, but everything besides that) With all this new information at hand, we can move on to the next part
+call (Well not everything, i did skip the API-Wrapper function, but everything besides that) With all this new information at hand, we can move on to the next part

 Tomāto-Tomăto, Potāto-Potăto It’s all the same

-The two problems i aim to solve, fixing that spaghetti code calling convention, and to fix the push_reg function.
+function.
 These two functions rule most of the code, so fixing these two should be a huge step forward in understanding the code and statically analyzing it.

 So how is it done?
 Easy, Magic!